303-973-6333

 The contact lens exam may be conducted as part of your comprehensive eye exam or may be scheduled as a separate appointment.

-- During the contact lens exam, your eye doctor will evaluate the size and shape of your eyes and will also check for any eye health issues which may affect your comfort while wearing contact lenses.
+• During the contact lens exam, our eye doctor will evaluate the size and shape of your eyes.
+We will also check for any eye health issues that may affect your comfort while wearing contact lenses.

-- Your eye doctor will measure your cornea to determine the curvature and size of your contact lens and will also measure the size of your pupils.
+• Our eye doctor will measure the size of your pupils and your cornea to determine the curvature and size of your contact lenses.
 We will use a non-invasive imaging technique called corneal topography (or corneal mapping) to create a detailed map of the cornea’s curvature.
 By using corneal topography, we can evaluate the cornea’s shape, detect irregularities, and identify conditions like astigmatism or keratoconus.

-- Your eye doctor will also measure the axial length to accurately calculate the power of the contact lenses.
-Axial length refers to the measurement of the eye from the front surface (cornea) to the back surface (retina).
-It’s an important measurement to take during a contact lens exam because it can help us determine the proper size and shape of the lens needed for your eyes.
+• We will also measure the axial length to accurately calculate the power of the contact lenses.
+Axial length is the distance from the front surface (cornea) of the eye to the back surface (retina).
+This measurement helps us determine the proper size and shape of the lens needed for your eyes.

-You will also receive a contact lens prescription that designates all the necessary parameters, including the contact lens material, base curve (a shape matching the curvature of your eye), and diameter.
+You will also receive a contact lens prescription that designates the contact lens material, base curve (a shape matching the curvature of your eye), and diameter.

 Why do I need an exam for contact lenses?